mchizmar/learnathon/README.md

 --password chaindata/password.txt : file with the passwords used to unlock you accounts.
 --mine : tells this node to mine
 --minerthreads=5 : number of CPU threads used to mine

-* Genesis File
-    * A genesis file is a configuration file describing the network you are joining or creating.
-    * You are joining an existing network for this challenge which requires you to use the **exact** genesis file the original network was created from and is found in:
-        * from github learnathon/setting-up-a-miner/genesis.json
-    * Verify with md5sum for genesis.json: 661aa786e2d52d64bfe31fc05ec666af

-* Storing Chain Data
-    * Chain data is the information created and stored when you are mining.
-Its the Blockain.
-    * It is recommended to use learnathon/setting-up-a-miner/chaindata.
-        * chaindata/keystore contains the keys for accounts have have been preconfigured on the network.
-        * You need these keys to create a miner on the network.
-    * This chaindata is also known as "datadir" for the upcoming geth commands.